twhiteley/BrewBix/readme.md

 ## Header and Footer (and hamburger menu)
 I'd like the same header and footer on multiple pages.
 I presume we shouldn't copy and paste the same HTML code onto the different pages.
 Should we create a separate HTML file for each of these that can be imported into others somehow?

+### Answer from Robin

+There's no good way to import HTML files into one another as standard.
+If you're only using static HTML, CSS, and JS, you can share CSS across your site, and otherwise copy your components' HTML across your files.

+What you might find helpful is **site preprocessors** which can take your templates and use them and generate pages.
+One that's built into GitHub Pages is [Jekyll](https://jekyllrb.com/).
+It's also what I use for [my blog](//github.com/rjkerrison/rjkerrison.github.io).

+Another site preprocessor which is built for using complicated source data and supports JavaScript frameworks is [Gatsby](https://www.gatsbyjs.com/).
+It's also possible to get this to work with GitHub pages.

 ## Throttling
 I made an animation to change the header when someone scrolls.
 I read that we should probably throttle the event listener, as it is firing a lot.
 The advice here involved using some libraries.
 Should I bother with this?